RPPython/ProjectManagementSystem/README.md

 **Administrator Options**

 The user (administrator) is provided with various options that he can does in the system.

-Can check current users, add new ones user, delete user, view user data, save the results, more additional options and to exit the program.
+    1. Check current users
+    2. Add new ones user
+    3. Delete user
+    4. View user data
+    5. Save the results
+    6. More additional options
+    7. Exit the program.

 To be able to add user records, the administrator must provide the following information about the user: his/her name, date of birth and address.